 What resources were needed?

-Dundee City Council was able to carry out its climate vulnerability planning with a sustainability team of two staff members, as well as its new Risk Management Officer.
-In order to implement further policies, carry out further carbon analysis of council actions and deliver wider public engagement on council climate policies, the council has expanded its sustainability team to five staff.
+Dundee City Council was able to carry out its climate vulnerability planning with a sustainability team of 2 staff members, as well as its new Risk Management Officer.
+In order to implement further policies, carry out further carbon analysis of council actions and deliver wider public engagement on council climate policies, the council has expanded its sustainability team to 5 staff.

 Lessons from Dundee